Articles in this section

 const htmlData: string = this.diagram.getDiagramContent(styles) as string;

 Note: You can directly provide external CSS files that are accessed from public websites.
-Meanwhile, if you are referencing local CSS files, ensure they are accessible from the hosted link by properly configuring the file by maintaining your styles in separate folder.``
+Meanwhile, if you are referencing local CSS files, ensure they are accessible from the hosted link by properly configuring the file and maintaining your styles in a separate folder.

 You can use the above method to obtain the HTML content and send it to the server through fetch post.
 On the server side, we used convertImage method to convert the diagram content into an image.